linuxras/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="TextBox.RotationAngle" .number} *RotationAngle*
 : Sets the degrees that the view is rotated around the pivot point.
 Increasing values result in clockwise rotation.

+{:id="TextBox.SelectAllOnFocus" .boolean} *SelectAllOnFocus*
+: Set the TextBox so that when it takes focus, all the text is selected.

 {:id="TextBox.Text" .text} *Text*
 : The text in the `TextBox`, which can be set by the programmer in the Designer or Blocks Editor, or it can be entered by the user (unless the [`Enabled`](#TextBox.Enabled) property is false).